Historical Forecast

 requires a minimum

-number of values to generate reliable forecasts.
+number of values to generate a forecast for the historical data.

 All the fitted values are generated using a rolling window, meaning that the fitted value for observation is generated using the first observations.